emersonbroga/laravel-bootstrap/README.md

 ## FAQ

-1. How to change the user email?
+1. How do I change the user email?
   * Go to the `app/seeds/UsersTableSeeder.php` change the email and passord and run the migrations/seeds again `php artisan migrate:refresh --seed`

-2. How to change the email template?
+2. How do I change the email template?
   * Go to `app/views/emails/auth/reminder.blade.php` and change the template

-3. How to redirect to the admin dashboard after login?
+3. How do I redirect to the admin dashboard after login?
   * Go to `app/controllers/AuthController.php L:42` and make your changes.